Brush-tailed rock-wallaby: Description

 A species of Petrogale, rock wallabies have a dense and shaggy pelage that is rufous or grey brown.

 The tail is 500 to 700 millimetres long, exceeding the 510 to 580 mm combined length of the head and body.

 The colour of the tail is brown or black, the fur becoming bushy towards its shaggy, brush-like end.

 The weight range is from 5 to 8 kilograms.

 The upper parts of this wallaby's pelage is either entirely rufous-brown, or a grey brown over the back and shoulders with brown fur at the thigh and rump.

 The paler under parts may feature a white blazon on the chest.
 Very dark fur covers the lower parts of the limbs, paws and feet, and on the sides beneath the fore limbs of the animal; a whitish stripe may appear along the side of the body.

 The coloration of the species in the northern parts of population is paler and fur is shorter in length.

 The black-footed and flanked species Petrogale lateralis, which occurs in central Australia, is distinguished by its larger size and the shorter and darker fur of the tail and hind parts.
 Herbert's rock-wallaby (P. herberti) overlaps in the northern range of this species, their coloration is greyer than the warm brown of this species and lighter at the darker features of the limbs; the tail of that species also lacks the blackish features and bushy end.

 The pads of the feet are well developed and their coarse texture allows good traction on rock surfaces.

 Behaviour

 The species is able to negotiate difficult rocky terrain with great agility, their compact yet powerful build is assisted by counter-balancing the long tail and feet suited to holding the animal at precarious edges and on inclined surfaces.

 The species favours north facing refuges, and while largely nocturnal in venturing out from shelter they will bask in winter sun for short periods.

 Procreation is founded on breeding females utilising a single male for insemination, with births that occur throughout the year.
-Groups in cooler latitudes or higher altitudes may tend to reproduce in a period between February to May.
+Groups in cooler latitudes or higher altitudes may tend to reproduce in a period between February and May.
 The females of the colony cohere as maternal groups, with male progeny moving to other groups within the colony or migrating to another location.

 Individual foraging territories for the species are around 15 hectares, perhaps more for males.